tryton/tryton/doc/index.rst

 - Total Effort: Available on projects.
 Gives the total effort of the sub-tasks (I.E. tasks of the project and tasks of the sub-projects) of the current project.
+- Progress: The progression on the task.
+- Total Progress: Gives the total of progress of the sub-tasks.
 - Comment: A description.